tests-always-included/password-strength/doc/entropy-seems-wrong.md

 ### Character Prediction

 When checking passwords, one should be encouraged (though not required) to use randomly generated passwords that do not look like words.
 If you typically use words, those passwords should be weaker.
-To accomplish this, a large amount of text was analyzed for letter trigraphs, which is essentially saying "when given two letters, what's the chance you can predict the third letter?"
+To accomplish this, a large amount of text was analyzed for letter trigraphs, which is essentially saying, "When given two letters, what's the chance you can predict the third letter?"

 Let's take a look at the sample password "thimbles".
 If we analyze the first two letters, we can predict what the next letter will be.
 There's about a 67% chance that "e" will follow "th".
 There's about a 10% chance it could be an "a" and 9% chance a word ends with "th".
 Our letter is "i", and there's only about a 6.5% chance that "thi" will be the outcome.
 So, 93.5% of the time we will be wrong.